example42/example42.github.io/_posts/2017-07-24-spec-testing-control-repo.md

     end

 Unit tests need to know where to find the upstream modules which we have in Puppetfile within the control-repo.
-We don't fetch these from upstream source as this would need to have Puppetfile and .fixtures.yml files synced or either one automaticlly generated.
+We don't fetch these from upstream source as this would need to have Puppetfile and .fixtures.yml files synced or either one automatically generated.

 Instead we have chosen to re-use the modules which must be installed using r10k: